-To tie in with the other transitions from your back to you belly and vice versa, the belly to back back flip transition uses a different set of skills than the barrel roll moves, slightly more challenging but touching on area of body use that will be used almost all of the time while free flying, this skill will help you understand the correct use of the airflow on your body.
+To tie in with the other transitions from your back to your belly and vice versa, the Belly to Back Back Flip transition uses a different set of skills than the barrel roll moves.
+While the flips are slightly more challenging than the barrel rolls, this skill will help you understand the correct use of the airflow on your body, an important aspect of learning to Free Fly.

 · You should aim to fly this transition with as much control as possible.